SchoolOfCode/national-project-week-backend-repo-charlotte-george-rosanna-sinead/SETUP_SERVER.md

     DONE - $ npm install env-var  [will alert you immediately if your environment is misconfigured e.g. some required database-related environment variable]

+    DONE - $ npm install cors  [added this LATER to try and fix CORS error when our client tries to get data from API]

     (for anyone cloning: just run $npm i, since the dependencies will be in the package.json)
     ```

+_Note: The additional packages that are installed in the School of Code example include cookie-parser, debug and morgan and, in devDependencies, jest and supertest._

 ---